Arestos/Arestos/README.md

 ## I'm a Student and a Developer.

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning JavaScript 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn web development, and database
 - ⚡ Fun fact: I love to listen music and play video ames ! 👾